 A Global Meter does not belong to a specific Product.
 This allows you to set up usage-based pricing across different Products on the basis of the usage data a single Global Meter collects.

-A Meter defines the data fields that your system will submit to the m3ter service as usage data.
+A Meter defines the data fields that your system will submit to the m3ter platform as usage data.
 You can create Product-specific Meters or Global Meters.
 Global Meters are not tied to a specific Product.

 You can set up Notifications to be triggered and sent into external systems on the basis of m3ter-generated Events.
 This includes the capability to create rule sets to define the precise conditions under which a Notification will be triggered and sent out when a specific Event occurs.